 EarthLink’s official EBB page states that it is waiting for the FCC to make its final approval before the carrier can offer discounted services through EBB.
 When EarthLink lands an approval, customers will be notified through email, text messages, and social media and directed to the EBB page.
 There EarthLink will help customers obtain their National Verification ID and credit towards a qualified plan.

 More FAQ about the Emergency Broadband Benefit

-The EBB is managed by the USAC.
+The EBB was managed by the USAC.
 It leverages existing infrastructure from the Lifeline program to check eligibility and communicate with internet service providers.

-Once you sign up, you choose a participating provider in your area and pay your discounted rate to that provider each month.
+Once you signed up, you chose a participating provider in your area and paid your discounted rate to that provider each month.

 Do I have to switch plans to get the benefit?

 You might have to switch plans to get the EBB if your current plan doesn’t qualify.
 Based on the information provided by the FCC, you will need to select a qualified plan to receive the discount.
 The FCC’s own FAQ states that “the ultimate cost to you will depend on the eligible plan you select from a participating provider.”

 This answer indicates that internet providers may or may not apply the discount to your current internet plan.
 While AT&T clearly lists qualified plans, other providers aren’t quite so transparent.
 Existing Spectrum customers, for example, must complete an online application form to see if their plan even qualifies.
 For Verizon Fios, customers must have an existing Mix & Match TV and internet plan or switch to one.

 You should take a cautious approach when considering a provider’s EBB plan.
 It may eventually cost more than your previous plan once the EBB program ends.